pyenv-win/pyenv-win/README.md

    - cmd.exe: `pip install pyenv-win --target "%USERPROFILE%\.pyenv"`
 - **With zip file**
    1. Download link: [pyenv-win](https://github.com/pyenv-win/pyenv-win/archive/master.zip)
-   2. Create a `.pyenv` directory if not exist under `$HOME` or `%USERPROFILE%`
+   2. Create a `.pyenv` directory under `$HOME` or `%USERPROFILE%` if not existing
    3. Extract and move files to
     - Powershell or Git Bash: `$HOME/.pyenv/`
     - cmd.exe: `%USERPROFILE%\.pyenv\`
-   4. Ensure you see `bin` folder under `%USERPROFILE%\.pyenv\pyenv-win`
+   4. Ensure there is a `bin` folder under `%USERPROFILE%\.pyenv\pyenv-win`
 - **With Git**
    - Powershell or Git Bash: `git clone https://github.com/pyenv-win/pyenv-win.git "$HOME/.pyenv"`
    - cmd.exe: `git clone https://github.com/pyenv-win/pyenv-win.git "%USERPROFILE%\.pyenv"`
 - **With [Chocolatey](https://chocolatey.org/packages/pyenv-win)**
-   - `choco install pyenv-win` (this also installs all the environment variables)
+   - `choco install pyenv-win` (this also installs all environment variables)

 ### Finish the installation

-**NOTE:** If you are running Windows 10 1905 or newer, you made need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and disabling the "App Installer" aliases for Python
+**NOTE:** If you are running Windows 10 1905 or newer, you might need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and turning off the "App Installer" aliases for Python

    If you installed using Chocolatey, you can skip to step 3.